-Star Lizard is committed to protecting the privacy and security of your personal information, so we take great care to ensure your personal information is held in the strictest confidence and in accordance with the Data Protection Principles set out in Article 5 of the General Data Protection Regulation.
+Starlizard is committed to protecting the privacy and security of your personal information, so we take great care to ensure your personal information is held in the strictest confidence and in accordance with the Data Protection Principles set out in Article 5 of the General Data Protection Regulation.

 What information do we collect?

-We collect a range of information about you as set out below:
+We collect a range of personal information for various business purposes as set out below:

 When you apply to us for a job: